FuseByExample/camel-fabric-reverse-proxy/Readme.md

         <password>admin</password>
     </server>

+cd to the home directory for this project and run

+    mvn clean install

-Move to the maven module *http-gateway-proxy* and run the maven fabric8 deploy plugin :
+Then move to the maven module *http-gateway-proxy* and run the maven fabric8 deploy plugin :

     mvn fabric8:deploy